alannicol/nds-ethercis-server/README.md

 ### Getting this running
 The docker can be ran by either cloning the repo or grabbing the image from docker hub, both are detailed below.
-Note that you should already have the ([ethercis-database-docker](https://github.com/ethercis/ethercis-database-docker)) running before hand on port 172.18.0.10 (default).
+Note that you should already have the ([ethercis-database-docker](https://github.com/ethercis/ethercis-database-docker)) running before hand on port 172.18.0.10 (see above).

 Also note, the below docker commands assumes there has already been a network called `dev-network` created.
 ```